-The fundamental theory surrounding Traditional Chinese Medicine is that there is an energy force flowing throughout the body.
-This force, known as Qi comprises all of the essential aspects of life: physical, emotional, and spiritual.
+The fundamental theory surrounding Chinese Medicine is that there is an energy force flowing throughout the body.
+This force, known as Qi, comprises all of the essential aspects of life: physical, emotional, and spiritual.
 Qi flows through various channels throughout the body, called “meridians” or “energy pathways”.
-When the flow of Qi is obstructed, illness can result.
-According to TCM, there are fourteen primary meridians running in pairs vertically up and down the surface of the body.
-Qi is constantly flowing through the meridians.
+As a result, illness can result when the flow of Qi is obstructed.
+According to Chinese Medicine, there are fourteen primary meridians in the body.
 When the body is in harmony, all is well.
 However, there are times when the body falls out of balance.

-Traditional Chinese Medicine teaches that the body falls out of balance due to an imbalance of two forces that comprise Qi: Yin and Yang.
-Yin and Yang are opposite forces, like the positive and negative forces surrounding an atom.
-Just as an atom is composed of both positive and negative charges and cannot be found alone, so all living beings and their components are composed of Yin and Yang that constantly flow among each other to create the Qi.
-When there is too much Yin or too little Yang or too little Yin and too much Yang, the Qi is disturbed, and as a result, the body falls out of balance, and furthermore there is illness.
+Chinese Medicine teaches that the body falls out of balance due to an imbalance of two forces that comprise Qi: Yin and Yang.
+Yin and Yang are opposite forces.
+Like the positive and negative forces surrounding an atom.
+For better understanding, imagine an atom that is composed of both positive and negative charges.
+Consequently, they cannot be found and excist alone.
+As a result, all living beings and their components are composed of Yin and Yang that constantly flow among each other to create the Qi.
+When there is too much or too little Yin or too little or too much Yang, the Qi is disturbed.
+As a consequence, the body falls out of balance, and furthermore there can develop illness.

 Commonly treated in my Chinese Medicine practice

 - Premenstrual syndrome (symptoms prior to the period, e.g. mood swings, breast tenderness, food cravings, etc.)

 - Abnormal period cycle and/or quantity (too short, too long, heavy, irregular)

 - Amenorrhea (absence of menstruation)

 - Dysmenorrhea (painful menstruation)

 - Anovulatory periods (periods, but no ovulation)